|

 1912.
 The hacienda remains in the family and is currently owned

 by the general's granddaughter Mignon Plaza.
-Dinner and overnight in the Hacienda San Agustín de Callo.
+Dinner and overnight in the Hacienda San Agustin de Callo.

 Ecological Reserve - Papallacta Hot Springs

-north on the Avenue of the Volcanoes to the village of
+Continue north on the Avenue of the Volcanoes to the village of Píntag, where the eastern range of the Andes rises toward the majestic Antisana Volcano.
+We view the

 panorama from a private reserve that starts at cloud-forest level,